opensearch-project/opensearch-sdk-java/DESIGN.md

 (1, 2) Extensions initialize by passing an instance of themselves to the `ExtensionsRunner`.
 The first step in the constructor is for the `ExtensionsRunner` to pass its own instance back to the extension using the `setExtensionsRunner` method.

-(3, 4) The _`Extension`_ interface includes extensions points such as `getNamedXContent()`, which by default returns an empty list.
+(3, 4) The _`Extension`_ interface includes extensions points such as `getNamedXContent()`, which returns an empty list by default.
 If `getNamedXContent()` is overridden, the extension will return a list of `NamedXContentRegistry.Entry`, which will be saved as `customNamedXContent`.
 Other extension points operate in a similar manner.

 (5) The `ExtensionsRunner` registers an `ExtensionInitRequestHandler`, which will complete the initialization process on OpenSearch startup.